Key takeaways

 Overview

 The protocol-driven design defines sandbox lifecycle management and execution APIs, enabling custom sandbox runtime extensions.
 Strong isolation is supported via gVisor, Kata Containers, and Firecracker microVM.
+The project is now listed in the CNCF Landscape.

 Key Features

-- Sandbox Protocol — Lifecycle management + execution APIs for custom runtimes
+- Sandbox Protocol — lifecycle management + execution APIs for custom runtimes

-- Strong isolation — gVisor, Kata Containers, Firecracker microVM
+PlatformSpecin the creation APIs lets callers request specific OS/architecture targets, including Windows - Strong isolation — gVisor, Kata Containers, Firecracker microVM

 Competitive Position